 Prepare your ingredients:

 Measure out the cooked rice, cooked black beans, and Lizano Salsa (or substitute Worcestershire sauce).
 Finely chop the onion, bell pepper, garlic, and cilantro.
-Heat the oil: In a large skillet or pan, heat 2 tablespoons of vegetable oil or coconut oil over medium heat.

-Sauté the vegetables: Add the chopped onion, bell pepper, and garlic to the skillet.
-Sauté for about 5 minutes, or until the vegetables are softened and fragrant.
 Add the black beans: Stir in the cooked black beans, and cook for an additional 3-4 minutes, allowing the flavors to meld.

-Combine with rice: Add the cooked rice to the skillet, and mix everything together until the rice, beans, and vegetables are evenly combined.
 Season the dish: Pour in 3-4 tablespoons of Salsa Lizano (or Worcestershire sauce), and season with salt and pepper to taste.
 Stir well to ensure the flavors are evenly distributed throughout the dish.

-Cook until heated through: Allow the mixture to cook for another 5-7 minutes, stirring occasionally.
-This will help the rice to slightly crisp and the flavors to deepen.
 Garnish and serve: Remove the skillet from heat, and sprinkle the freshly chopped cilantro over the Gallo Pinto.
 Serve immediately, accompanied by your choice of sides such as fried eggs, avocado slices, plantains, tortillas, sour cream, or cheese.

 Embracing these expressions will unlock the door to meaningful connections, unforgettable moments, and a deeper appreciation of what makes Costa Rica the ideal place for your next vacation destination.